Muriel Box: Later years

 Muriel Box left film-making to write novels and created a successful publishing house, Femina, which proved to be a rewarding outlet for her feminism.
 She published her memoirs, Odd Woman Out, in 1974, and published Rebel Advocate, a biography of her second husband, Gerald Gardiner, in 1983.

 Personal life

 She married Sydney Box in 1935 and gave birth to a daughter, Leonora the following year.
 They divorced in 1969.
 Her sister-in-law Betty Box was Head of Production at the Gainsborough Pictures studio in Poole Street, Hoxton, and her brother-in-law through Betty was Peter Rogers, producer of the Carry On series of British comedy films.
 In 1970, she married Gerald Austin Gardiner, who had been Lord Chancellor, who died in 1990.
-She died in Mote End, Nan Clark's Lane, Mill Hill, Hendon, Barnet, Londonon 18 May 1991, aged 85.
+She died in Mote End, Nan Clark's Lane, Mill Hill, Hendon, Barnet, London on 18 May 1991, aged 85.

 Daughter

 Leonora went on to study at the Royal Academy from 30 September 1957 until December 1960, exhibiting at both the 1959 and 1960 Royal Academy of Arts Exhibitions, while living at Pond Cottage, Nan-Clark's Lane, Mill Hill NW7.
-She married in Hendon in 1965.